 East Germany’s national day was October 7 (Tag der Republik), commemorating the founding of the socialist German Democratic Republic in 1949.
 In West Germany after 1954, the date of June 17 was observed as a national holiday (see below), but it was never anything like July 4th in the US.
 Since the Nazi era, nationalism and overt patriotism were frowned on by most Germans.
 Flag-waving was only seen at soccer matches and neo-Nazi gatherings.

 The selection of the date for united Germany’s new national day was subject to concerns about events related to Hitler’s rule and Nazi crimes against humanity.
 Even the day on which the Wall opened in 1989 (November 9) coincided with the date of the infamous Kristallnacht (“night of broken glass”) anti-Jewish pogrom in 1938.
-Were it not for this unfortunate historical coincidence, November 9 might have become the German national holiday.
+Were it not for this unfortunate historical coincidence, November 9 probably would have become the German national holiday.

 Einigungsvertrag (German Unity Treaty)

-Although you will see German flags flying at the Reichstag building in Berlin (see photo above) and in other public locations, private flags and public fireworks are not a big part of the October 3 celebration.
+Although you will see German flags flying at the Reichstag building in Berlin and in other public locations, private flags and public fireworks are not a big part of the October 3 celebration.
 Most people enjoy the day off and spend time with friends and family.
 Politicians make speeches and there are special TV broadcasts about German history.
 In Berlin there are usually open-air concerts or other festivities near the Brandenburg Gate.

 Key Dates in German History

 - 1871 | Following the establishment of the German Empire (Deutsches Reich) there was no official national holiday, but Sedantag (commemorating a significant victory at the French town of Sedan during the Franco-Prussian War on 2 September 1870) was traditionally observed as the Prussian national day.